Deshaun Watson: Professional career

+Pre-draft

 Watson was projected as a first-round pick by the majority of scouts and analysts.
 He was ranked as the top quarterback available in the draft by Sports Illustrated, Pro Football Focus and ESPN.
 He was ranked the second-best quarterback by NFLDraftScout.com.

 Houston Texans

-The Houston Texans drafted Watson in the first round (12th overall) of the 2017 NFL Draft.
-The Texans had acquired the pick from the Cleveland Browns, trading their 25th overall pick in the 2017 NFL Draft and their first round pick in the 2018 NFL Draft.
+The Houston Texans drafted Watson in the first round (12th overall) of the 2017 NFL draft.
+The Texans had acquired the pick from the Cleveland Browns, trading their 25th overall pick in the 2017 NFL Draft and their first round pick in the 2018 NFL draft.
 Houston had already traded quarterback Brock Osweiler to Cleveland for draft picks earlier that year as part of what was widely considered the NFL's first major "salary dump."
 Watson was the third quarterback taken in the draft behind Mitchell Trubisky, who went second overall to the Chicago Bears, and Patrick Mahomes, who went tenth overall to the Kansas City Chiefs.